 The article introduces the Continent of International Law, describes the coding procedures, and sets out to test several conjectures about international institutions.
 Additionally, relying on factor analysis, the paper constructs a measure of contract incompleteness and tests the relationship between contract incompleteness and delegation in international agreements.
+Please cite this paper when using the COIL data.

 Exit, No Exit.